KamilKasz/Emep_cut/README.md

 Script can be easily modified to work with other text files than EMEP files.

 Function ignore_files was used from geegsforgeeks (https://www.geeksforgeeks.org/python-copy-directory-structure-without-files/)

+This is also my first public repository :)